Kati (book series): Kati in Italy

-Jan wants to marry Kati.
-However, Kati has doubts.
+Jan wants to marry Kati, but Kati has doubts.
 It bothers her that Jan always tries to change her into a different person.
 If she is funny, he finds her silly, but at the same time she is not allowed to be too serious.
 She asks Jan to give her one year time to decide whether she wants to marry him or not.
 When Jan agrees, she directly asks her best friend Eva to move in with her.

 When Kati and Eva win 3,000 crowns, they decide to travel to Italy.
 Jan doesn't like this as he is afraid about losing Kati to an Italian man.
-However, Kati and Eva plan to leave any way.
+Kati and Eva plan to leave any way.
 In Italy, they experience many adventures.
 In Venice, Kati meets Lennart Sundman from Stockholm.
 She is immediately fascinated by the handsome, southern-looking man.
-The two make a beautiful gondola ride.
-However, they lose each other in the crowd in the piazza and can not find each other again.
+The two make a beautiful gondola ride, but they lose each other in the crowd in the piazza and can not find each other again.

 Although Kati thinks she has lost Lennart forever, she believes that he is her true love.
 She writes to Jan in a letter and breaks up with him.
 Kati and Eva travel to Florence.
 When Kati looks at engagement rings at a jewellery store, Kati suddenly meets Lennart again.
 The two spend a lot of time together.
 While Kati is sure of her feelings for Lennart, she wonders what Lennart think about her.
 In Rome, Lennart does not call as he has promised before.
 Instead, Kati receives a lovely letter from Jan, in which he explains that he hopes Kati has found someone else who will make her happier than he ever could.
 Nevertheless, he hopes that she would think with warmth of the time together.
-Kati does so, but she's also always longing for Lennart.
+Kati does so, but she is also always longing for Lennart.

 One night Eva does not want to go out because of a headache.
 That is why Kati spends the evening together with another traveller.
 In a restaurant she discovers Eva and Lennart, who are sitting and laughing there together.
 Shocked and deeply disappointed, Kati runs out of the restaurant.
 The next day Kati and Eva drive to Naples.
 There Kati tells Eva about her observations in the restaurant.
 Eva explains that Lennart called when Kati was gone, and she did not want to let him go because of Kati.
 She had met with him and persuaded him to change his travel plans.

 Suddenly Lennart stands in front of the Kati.
 Kati and Lennart spend a lovely time together.
 Quite surprisingly, Lennart asks Kati if she wants to marry him.
 He bought her the engagement rings she was already looking at in Florence.
 Kati agrees.